The Organised Housewife » Tips, ideas, inspiration and motivation to help keep you and your household clean and organised

-One of my kids favourite lunch box snacks for school are Vegemite and cheese scrolls.
-At times I do make them from scratch but when I don’t have time I cheat.
+One of my kids favourite lunch box snacks for school and on weekends are Vegemite and Cheese Pasty Scrolls.
+Sometimes I do make them from scratch but when I don’t have time I cheat.
+I have to thank my good friend Annaliese for introducing me to this super easy Vegemite and Cheese Pasty Scrolls recipe many years ago.

 Super easy Vegemite and Cheese scrolls